-We know that our members are using their best efforts to try and resolve problems raised by the lack of availability of appropriate PPE pragmatically, but some are worried they could be put in a position where they had to consider whether they could proceed with treatment because PPE that would provide them with an appropriate level of protection was not available.
+We know our members are using their best efforts to try and resolve problems raised by the lack of availability of appropriate PPE pragmatically.
+Some are worried about the implications if they refuse treatment on this basis.

 "We do not expect doctors to leave patients without treatment, but we also don't expect them to provide care without regard to the risks to themselves or others.
 This pandemic is an unprecedented challenge in which clinicians are understandably balancing the imperative to provide care with their own fears."

-The guidance then says that the doctor should be able to show that careful consideration was given to how the situation might be resolved and in particular:
+The guidance also says that the doctor should be able to show that careful consideration was given to how the situation might be resolved, in particular:

 - whether treatment can be delayed, or provided by another team